'How to Automate PII Redaction with a REST API'

 -F "categories[]=license_plates"

-The response returns a job object with an id and a status of processing:
+The response returns a public media object with a queued status:

 {